textileio/ipfs-camp-2019/workshop/markdown.md

 note:
 - Textile is based around the idea of sharing information between peers.
 Since this is the case, we need a way to identify and distinguish between different peers or accounts.
 - As you've already seen, we have the concept of a wallet and account address, which is exactly how we also distinguish between contacts.
 Textile has taken a pretty agnostic approach to decentralized identity so far, because there are so many folks working in this space.
-To date, we haven't focused too much on *unique* ids, or provable real-world identities, but it is easy to link external identities (say a Keybase ID, or some DiD framework such as such as IDM) to a Textile wallet or account
+- To date, we haven't focused too much on *unique* ids, or provable real-world identities, but it is easy to link external identities (say a Keybase ID, or some DiD framework such as such as IDM) to a Textile wallet or account
+- On that note, over to Ben...
 - In that vein, a contact can be thought of as a set of ephemeral agents (peers) owned by a single account.
 That account can have whatever avatar, display name, real-world association that you want.
 - Each of these peers shares a special private account thread, which tracks account peers, profile information, and known contacts.
 When indexed, this thread provides:
   - A "self" contact, much like iOS or other contact systems, which is advertised to the network and indexed for search by registered cafes.